The experience shakes you to the core . . . . Recommended for all generations—history is more than learning dates.

 Learn more about Lola Arias.

-Major contributors of National Performance Network (NPN) include the Doris Duke Charitable Foundation, Ford Foundation, the National Endowment for the Arts (a federal agency), the MetLife Foundation and the Nathan Cummings Foundation.
+Major contributors of National Performance Network (NPN) include the Doris Duke Charitable Foundation, Ford Foundation, National Endowment for the Arts (a federal agency), the MetLife Foundation, and the Nathan Cummings Foundation.
 Performing Americas is a partnership between NPN and the Network of Cultural Promoters of Latin America and the Caribbean (La RED), with funding provided by the Doris Duke Charitable Foundation and the Robert Sterling Clark Foundation.